-People watch.
+People-watch.
 Say hello to the person next to you.
-A benefit of working in a coffee shop is the anonymity mixed with the dull background buzz.
+A benefit of working in a coffee shop is the the dull background buzz mixed with the opportunity to network if you'd like.
 Meeting new people and experiencing new environments can spur creativity.
 "A coffee shop provides the opportunity of human interaction, on your own terms," says Wesley Verhoeve for Fast Company.

 Don't be that person who buys one cup of coffee and nurses it for six hours.
 Be friendly with your barista and tip well.
-Coffee shop employees are great people who are more than happy to reveal that secret outlet or slip the paid only wifi password to nice customers.
+Coffee shop employees are great people who are more than happy to reveal that secret outlet or slip the paid-only wifi password to nice repeat customers.

-Come with a fully charged tablet, phone, and computer so you don't need a power outlet the moment you arrive, then choose your seat wisely.
-Avoid seats near the doors with unpredictable temperature swings or near high traffic areas like the register if you can.
+Come with a fully charged tablet, phone, and computer so you don't need a power outlet the moment you arrive — then choose your seat wisely.
+If you can, avoid seats near the doors with unpredictable temperature swings or near high-traffic areas like the cash register.

-Follow this tips and you'll be a coffee shop working pro in no time!
+Follow these tips and you'll be a coffee shop working pro in no time!
 Looking for a job that will let you work out of the office?
 Check out our open positions here.